a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 Solution: **Code > Practices + Principles + Philosophies  > Quality > Value**

+Terms to Know:
-Value: People's desires Satisfied
+ - Value: People's desires Satisfied

-Quality: Code's ability to satisfy peoples' desires.
-Expressed as System Quality Attributes (e.g. Changeability)
+ - Quality: Code's ability to satisfy peoples' desires.
+ - System Quality Attributes: Are to quality as flavors are to ice cream
+ - Changeability: How fast you or others can make error-free code changes that produce the desired behaviors.

 How to Increase Quality?
-To be Continued in upcoming articles!
+By increasing Changeability!

+How to Increase Changeability?
+By reading upcoming articles in this series!

 Rough Article Roadmap:
-Code: The basics, for context and examples in the following posts. (introduces language structures, purposes, patterns, cohesion)
+ - Code: The basics, for context and examples in the following posts. (introduces language structures, purposes, patterns, cohesion)
-Philosophies, Principles, and Practices: High level introduction to OO/Functional/Procedural Philosophies, Principles overview, Composition/Inheritance
+ - Philosophies, Principles, and Practices: High level introduction to OO/Functional/Procedural Philosophies, Principles overview, Composition/Inheritance
-Principles Part 1: Zero Repetition
+ - Principles Part 1: Zero Repetition
-Principles Part 2: Zero Couples
+ - Principles Part 2: Zero Couples